lucascbeyeler/zmbackup/README.md

 # yum install epel-release
 ```

-Now, install the packages **parallel**, **wget**, **sqlite3** and **httpie** in your server.
+Now, install the packages **parallel**, **wget**, **sqlite3** and **curl** in your server.
 You don't need to install grep, date, mktemp and cron, because they are already part of all GNU/Linux distros. **ldap-utils** is need to be installed only if you do a separate server for Zmbackup, otherwise Zimbra OSE is already deployed with this package;

 ```
-# apt-get install parallel wget httpie sqlite3
+# apt-get install parallel wget curl sqlite3
-# yum install parallel wget httpie sqlite3
+# yum install parallel wget curl sqlite3
 ```

 Download the latest package with the BETA tag in "Release" section, or git clone the development branch: